-8th December 2011 - Blackstone (NYSE: BX) and Catalyst Capital LLP have today announced completion of the 50/50 joint venture purchase of the Houndshill Shopping Centre in Blackpool from Modus Corovest (Blackpool) Ltd in administration for £85m, reflecting a net yield of 7.4%, on behalf of their respective managed funds.
+8th December 2011 - Blackstone (NYSE: BX) and Catalyst Capital have today announced completion of the 50/50 joint venture purchase of the Houndshill Shopping Centre in Blackpool from Modus Corovest (Blackpool) Ltd in administration for £85m, reflecting a net yield of 7.4%, on behalf of their respective managed funds.
 The purchase has been financed with a senior loan facility of £55.25 million from pbb Deutsche Pfandbriefbank.

 The 300,000 sqft Blackpool scheme was sold by KPMG, administrator to Modus Corovest (Blackpool) Limited, the vehicle set up by Manchester-based retail developer Modus to redevelop Houndshill.

 Houndshill is Blackpool’s principal shopping centre with its profile significantly raised following a substantial £40 million extension and refurbishment programme undertaken and completed in 2008.
 The centre is anchored by strong high-street brands including Debenhams, Primark, H&M and Next.